1998 Tennessee Volunteers football team: vs. Kentucky

-Vanderbilt
+at Vanderbilt

 The Vols clinched their second consecutive SEC East Division title with a win in Nashville.
 Tennessee dominated once again, holding the Commodores scoreless and limiting them to 174 total yards.

-Tee Martin had 241 yards passing and 1 touchdown, while Travis Henry led the team in rushing with 136 yards and a touchdown.
+Tee Martin had 241 yards passing and one touchdown, while Travis Henry led the team in rushing with 136 yards and a touchdown.
 Peerless Price added 181 yards receiving and a touchdown.

-SEC Championship Game: Mississippi State
+vs. No. 23 Mississippi State (SEC Championship Game)

 Tennessee won its second SEC title, in a defensive struggle.
 The Vols were held to 249 total yards and scored 3 touchdowns.
 They were down late in the 4th quarter 14–10, but scored two touchdowns within 32 seconds of each other on passes by Tee Martin.
 This win secured a berth into the National Championship game for the Vols.

-Fiesta Bowl: Florida State
+vs. No. 2 Florida State (Tostitos Fiesta Bowl)

-Tennessee won its first consensus National Championship since 1951 and the first ever BCS title game by defeating the Seminoles 23–16.
+Tennessee won its first consensus national championship since 1951 and the first ever BCS title game by defeating the Seminoles 23–16.
 The second ranked Seminoles were favored and boasted superstar WR Peter Warrick.
 The Vols limited Warrick to 1 catch for 7 yards and scored on long passes to Peerless Price and an interception return by CB Dwayne Goodrich, who was the defensive MVP of the game.
 Price had 199 yards receiving on 4 catches and scored the deciding touchdown in the 4th quarter.

 LB Al Wilson led the defense with 9 tackles.